- Tuesday – Friday 3/22-3/25

 - Each runner is asked to furnish one volunteer to fill a minimum 4 hour shift during the race.
 Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

 - Runners may have crew support every lap.
-There will be a covered area directly on the course with space to set up your crew and a personal aid station, if you should desire, although use of this area is not required.
+There will be an event tent directly on the course with space to set up your crew and a personal aid station, if you should desire, although use of this area is not required.

 Aid and Food

-- Food and aid (including medical assistance) will be available every 2.5 miles as you complete each lap.
+- Food and aid (including medical assistance) will be available as you complete each lap.
 We will have a wide range of typical ultra food, and we are open to your suggestions and food requests.
+A parade of specialty food items will come and go throughout the 48 hour duration.

-- Unlike last year, we will not have a supplemental aid station in the middle of the loop.
+- We will NOT have a supplemental aid station in the middle of the loop.

 - Medical and security staff will be present at HQ and patrolling the course at all times.